colorchasewings/hello-world/README.md

 -----------------------

-This is in preparation to a project in which our System dubbed as Propwings will be done in Angular (UI) and Python (API)
+This is in preparation for a project in which our System, dubbed as Propwings, will be done in Angular (UI) and Python (API)

 ------------------------